-Mr. Hough is the head of the Tokyo office Litigation Department.
-Mr. Hough’s practice focuses on complex commercial litigation and arbitration, with an emphasis on intellectual property disputes.
-His matters have included breach-of-contract claims, joint venture dissolutions, trade secret misappropriation claims and distribution agreement disputes, among other subjects.
-Mr. Hough has also conducted internal investigations and represented witnesses and subjects of government investigations.
+Jim’s practice focuses on complex commercial litigation and arbitration, with an emphasis on intellectual property disputes and securities litigation.
+His matters have included breach of contract claims, joint venture dissolutions, trade secret misappropriation claims, and distribution agreement disputes, among others.
+He has also conducted internal investigations and represented witnesses in and subjects of government investigations.

-©1996-2017 Morrison & Foerster LLP.
+©1996-2019 Morrison & Foerster LLP.
 All rights reserved.